 - The Pilate Stone: Discovered in Caesarea Maritima in 1961, this limestone block bears an inscription mentioning Pontius Pilate, affirming his historical role as the Roman governor during Jesus’ time.
 This discovery provides important context for the New Testament accounts of the life of Jesus, particularly regarding His trial and crucifixion.

-- The Pool of Bethesda: The discovery of this site in Jerusalem aligns with the biblical account found in the Gospel of John (John 5:1-15), where Jesus healed a man at the pool.
-Excavations revealed a series of five porticoes, confirming the location described in scripture and enhancing its historical credibility.
+- The Pool of Bethesda: The site in Jerusalem is traditionally associated with the account in the Gospel of John (John 5:1–15), where Jesus heals a man at the pool.
+Archaeological remains at the location include features that correspond to the biblical description, including five porticoes, which add historical interest to the passage.
+For a visual overview, see this video.

-- The Alexamenos Graffito: This early piece of graffiti, found on a plastered wall of a building on theatine Hill in Rome, dates back to the 1st or 2nd century AD.
+- The Alexamenos Graffito: This early piece of graffiti, found on a plastered wall of a building on the Palatine Hill in Rome, dates to the 1st or 2nd century AD.
 It depicts a figure worshiping a crucified man with the head of a donkey and includes the inscription “Alexamenos worships his god.”
-This artifact is believed to mock a Christian named Alexamenos and serves as one of the earliest known references to the crucifixion of Jesus, reflecting the perception of early Christians and their beliefs about Him.
+The graffito is widely understood as a mockery of a Christian named Alexamenos and is one of the earliest known references to the crucifixion of Jesus, reflecting how some people viewed early Christians.

 New Testament Eyewitness Testimonies